PiTP 2023 Nathan Seiberg 3

 Date: July 22-26, 2024

 The Princeton Summer School will be held Monday, July 22 through Friday, July 26 on the IAS campus.
-Registration Opens April 15, 2024 for PCCM Summer School Only (No application necessary).
+Registration for week 3, including poster presentation information; will open later in April, 2024, due to an overwhelming interest and response to our joint summer program.
+Please check periodically for updates.
+Thank you for your understanding and support. for PCCM Summer School Only (No application necessary).
 Additional information (speakers, topics etc.) and a registration form will be posted when available on the PCCM website

 PiTP Program Details